LAND

 Overview of LDEQ’s Brownfield Program

 Brownfield sites are vacant and underutilized properties where actual or suspected environmental issues are a barrier to redevelopment.
 Under the Office of Environmental Assessment, Remediation Division, LDEQ’s Brownfields Program partners Federal, State and local resources to facilitate the reuse of Brownfield sites throughout the State.
 Addressing potential environmental issues, especially financial and regulatory hurdles, is often intimidating, creating a barrier to the redevelopment or expanded use of these sites.
-LDEQ’s Brownfields Program helps convert these properties from community liabilities into community assets by assisting local governments and communities navigate the environmental process from investigation to cleanup and redevelopment.
+LDEQ’s Brownfields Program helps convert these properties from community liabilities into community assets by assisting local governments and communities to navigate the environmental process from investigation to cleanup and redevelopment.

 Former Schwegmann's Store in Algiers neighborhood of New Orleans before redevelopment and after redevelopment